ahl27/ahl27.github.io/_posts/2025-02-17-MetaInterview.md

 - I gave my availabilty and scheduled my full loop: the first two interviews were three weeks from notification, and the other three interviews were a week  after that.
 - Got a call from the recruiter that my materials were being submitted to the hiring committee three days after my final interview finished.
 - Received a verbal offer from the recruiter the three days after that, in the morning.

-## Conclusion
+- Did a some market research and negotiating, then officially accepted about a week later.

-From start to end, the process was almost exactly two months.
+From start to end, the process took almost exactly two months, comprising seven interviews and the initial recruiter screen.
 The recruiters and interviewers were all extremely nice and helpful; I don't think it could have been an easier experience given how many steps/interviews had to happen.

+## Some Closing Thoughts

 I don't think I can emphasize enough how luck-driven the process is.
 However, I find myself continuing to come back to the following well-known quote usually attributed to Roman philospher Seneca: